 Our Concern: An Inadvertent, Unintended Outcome

 Such a belief, we are compelled to suggest, simply substitutes (in our opinions) one naïve and potentially deleterious assumption for another.
-If accepted uncritically, the belief that crying means nothing could, and likely would, CREATE unanticipated harms and consequences that might even rival the harms PURPLE crying advocates are obviously committed to attempting to ameliorate.
-It is our concern that such beliefs can be extended and expanded in unexpected (or unintended) directions and ways that altogether create a cascade of inadvertent but nonetheless inappropriate infant neglect, and move the conceptualization of infants in quite the wrong direction.
+If accepted uncritically, the belief that crying means nothing could, and likely would, create unanticipated harms and consequences that might even rival the harms that PURPLE crying advocates are obviously committed to attempting to ameliorate.
+It is our concern that such beliefs can be extended and expanded in unexpected (or unintended) directions and ways that altogether create a cascade of inadvertent, but nonetheless inappropriate infant neglect, and move the conceptualization of infants in quite the wrong direction.

-Just as infant formula is useful as an emergency food, it should not be presented to parents as the first choice, or baseline, since it is vastly inferior to breastmilk.
-Similarly, the notion of the period of PURPLE crying is useful in a crisis but should not be presented to parents as a baseline for infant behavior, since colic is diminished or prevented by nurturing parenting behavior (Barr & Geertsma, 2002) and the type of crying described does not represent the majority of infants, especially around the world.
+Just as infant formula is useful as an emergency food, it should not be presented to parents as the first choice or baseline, since it is vastly inferior to breastmilk.
+Similarly, the notion of the period of PURPLE crying is useful in a crisis, but should not be presented to parents as a baseline for infant behavior, since colic is diminished or prevented by nurturing parenting behavior (Barr & Geertsma, 2002), and the type of crying described does not represent the majority of infants, especially around the world.

 Address this Concern by Providing the Additional Information

-Given the importance of shared information, we respectfully forward the next piece of information that might reduce the potential for these aforementioned unintended consequences—sharing with parents the importance of their role in nurturing and caring for their infants, even if and when infants have crying jags that may not be clearly tied to events understood by parents.
+Given the importance of shared information, we respectfully forward the next piece of information that might reduce the potential for these aforementioned unintended consequences — sharing with parents the importance of their role in nurturing and caring for their infants, even if and when infants have crying jags that may not be clearly tied to events understood by parents.

 We would like to suggest, then, a framework for bringing together both:

 This care is essential to infants’ well-being and betterment.
-We have outlined this below along with information that may be helpful in supporting the sharing of these things with parents.
+We have outlined this below, along with information that may be helpful in supporting the sharing of these things with parents.

 We write with respect for the work and goals of the advocates of PURPLE.
-We press for a greater advocacy of the wellbeing of babies.
-By focusing on both the potential of crying lags in infants and the physiological needs of infants for care, then the message shared can help build an understanding of crying and an understanding of infants’ needs developmentally, in the manner outlined below.
+We press for a greater advocacy of the well-being of babies.
+By focusing on both the potential of crying jags in infants and the physiological needs of infants for care, then the message shared can help build an understanding of crying and an understanding of infants’ needs developmentally, in the manner outlined below.

 We propose to frame this in a context similar to that of PURPLE as a way to assure easy access and recall of what is an important message.
 For those who advocate for the period of PURPLE crying, we suggest adding to PURPLE the acronym CRY (PURPLE CRY) with the following meaning:

-R=remember the rapid growth that babies are undergoing which requires your constant support;
+R = Remember the rapid growth that babies are undergoing, which requires your constant support.

-CRY, as an acronym would help in the following ways.
+CRY as an acronym would help in the following ways: